localrelayer/localrelayer/README.md

 # Local Relayer
-Local Relayer is a dApp(decentralized application) built on top of [0x protocol](https://0xproject.com/).
+Local Relayer is a dApp(decentralized application) built on top of [0x protocol](https://0xproject.com/) v2.
 It helps traders to discover counter-parties and ferry cryptographically signed orders between them.

 The project on an experimental stage in attempts to find the way and to take the place in the new decentralized world.
 At this stage, we are working on UI and API interfaces for the open orderbook node(relayer) which will be ready for connection in shared liquidity pool with other relayers.

+LocalReayer is live on **Mainnet** and **Kovan** https://app.localrelayer.com.

+You need to use Metamask to interact with exchange.

+**There are still plenty of bugs and some things can go wrong, so be aware.**

 This document and all mentioned references are required for reading by every developer who wants to contibute to Local Relayer.